rubyworks/rulebow/README.md

 Now run it with:

-    $ ergo
+    $ fire

 And there you go.
-Ergo, in a hot minute!
+Fire, in a hot minute!

 ## A Few More Minutes